Dive Into the Columbia Blue

 - Graduation rate: 96%

-- Total amount of financial aid and scholarships awarded annually: $150 million, including nearly $13 million for international undergraduates
+- Total amount of financial aid and scholarships awarded annually: $174 million, including more than $17 million for international undergraduates

 - Percent of students receiving Columbia grants: 50%

-Learn more about how aid works at Columbia by visiting our Office of Financial Aid & Educational Financing website.
+Learn more about how aid works at Columbia by visiting our Financial Aid & Educational Financing website.